GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Simulation Setup

 \subsection{Ionospheric and Plasmapsheric Delays}

 The ionospheric and plasmaspheric delays are modeled by integrating the rays along the GNSS-to-lunar satellite.
-The path of the ray is governed by the refractive index (which can be computed from electron density) profile of the ionosphere and plasmasphere, which are simulated using the International Reference Ionosphere (IRI) model \cite{Bilitza2022IRIReview} for the ionosphere and the Global Core Plasma Model (GCPM) \cite{Gallagher2000GCPM} for the plasmasphere.
+The path of the ray is governed by the refractive index (which can be computed from electron density) profile of the ionosphere and plasmasphere.
+The simulation uses the International Reference Ionosphere (IRI) model \cite{Bilitza2022IRIReview} for the ionosphere and the Global Core Plasma Model (GCPM) \cite{Gallagher2000GCPM} for the plasmasphere.
 Figure \ref{fig:iono_plasma_delay} shows the simulated electron density profiles at the equator and 45 degrees latitude at March 1, 2025, 12:00:00 UTC, which is the initial epoch of the simulation.
+To model the electron densities under moderate solar and geomagnetic activity, we set the $K_p$ index is set to 3, and the 12-month running mean of the daily sunspot number (Rz12) to 50 for this plot and the rest of the paper.

 By propagating the rays using the vector eikonal equations and applying the corerections proposed in our prior work~\cite{Iiyama2025Iono_iongnss, iiyama2025iono_arxiv}, we can simulate the bending of the GNSS signals as they propagate through the ionosphere and plasmasphere, which not only increases the distance traveled by the signals but also alters their propagation direction, changing the total electron content (TEC) along the LOS.
 However, since applying the corrections for all rays is computationally expensive, we only apply the corrections for signals with altitudes below $2000$ km, where the ray-bending effects are more pronounced.
 For signals with altitudes above $2000$ km, we assume straight-line rays for computational efficiency, and assume that the ionospheric and plasmaspheric delays are coming from the first-order delays only, which are proportional to the TEC along the LOS.
 To further reduce the computational load, we compute the ionospheric and plasmaspheric delays at 120-second intervals and interpolate the delays for the measurement epochs at 1-second intervals.